The Weber County Chapter of the Red Cross began in December 1915.

 UCUI (Utah Construction-Utah International) annual reports spanning from 1947 to 1976.

-Photographs highlighting the company.
+Photographs highlighting the company's founders and laborers.

 Includes the minutes of the stockholder's meetings with both Utah International and General Electric.